Osmium

 Osmium (from Ancient Greek ὀσμή 'smell') is a chemical element; it has symbol Os and atomic number 76.
-It is a hard, brittle, bluish-white transition metal in the platinum group that is found as a trace element in alloys, mostly in platinum ores.
-Osmium has the highest density of any stable element (22.59 g/cm3).
-It is also one of the rarest elements in the Earth's crust, with an estimated abundance of 50 parts per trillion (ppt).
-Manufacturers use alloys of osmium with platinum, iridium, and other platinum-group metals for fountain pen nib tipping, electrical contacts, and other applications that require extreme durability and hardness.
+It is a hard, brittle, bluish-white transition metal in the platinum group.
+It was discovered in 1803 by Smithson Tennant, who named it for the characteristic smell of its volatile oxide.
+Osmium has the highest density of any stable element and one of the lowest abundances in the Earth's crust, where it is mainly found alongside other platinum-group metals and in ores of copper and nickel.

+While its metallic applications are limited, manufacturers use alloys of osmium with platinum, iridium, and other platinum-group metals for fountain pen nib tipping, electrical contacts, and other applications that require extreme durability and hardness.
+Its chemical applications are more prominent, with major applications in electron microscopy and laboratory-scale production of vicinal diols.